Vildhjarta: History

+On 25 November 2021, the band released the instrumental edition for måsstaden under vatten.
+On 25 January 2022 Vildhjarta released remixed and remastered versions of måsstaden and Thousands of Evils, entitled måsstaden (forte) and Thousands of Evils (forte).
+Remixing and mastering for both records was done by drummer Odeholm, with assistance from Chris George, drummer of American metalcore band Sworn In.

+In March 2025, it was confirmed that guitarist and founding member Daniel Bergström is no longer part of the band.
+With Bergström's departure, there are no original members left in the band.

+On 30 May 2025, the band released their third full-length album Där skogen sjunger under evighetens granar.
+On 24 October 2025, the band released the instrumental edition for Där skogen sjunger under evighetens granar.

 Influences and meaning of "thall"

-Guitarist Calle Thomér cited the bands Meshuggah, Ion Dissonance, Katatonia and The Mars Volta as some of the group's most prominent influences.
+Guitarist Calle Thomér has cited the bands Meshuggah, Ion Dissonance, Katatonia, and The Mars Volta as some of the group's most prominent influences.

-With their distinct take on djent, Vildhjarta inadvertently coined the accompanying word thall, which the group have used to describe their own music and it as well has become a meme among the band and its fans.
-The etymology of thall originates from the slurred pronunciation of the World of Warcraft character Thrall when pronounced with a Swedish accent.
-The word has since become closely trademarked and synonymous with the band aesthetically, but more recently Vildhjarta has explained that the context of the word is rather vague and has no real explicit meaning; "It can be whatever you want it to be."
+With their distinct take on djent, Vildhjarta inadvertently coined the accompanying word thall, which the group have used to describe their own music and which has become a meme among the band and its fans.
+The etymology of thall originates from the slurred pronunciation of the World of Warcraft character Thrall when spoken with a Swedish accent.
+The word has since become synonymous with the band aesthetically, but more-recently, the band has explained that the context of the word is rather vague and has no real explicit meaning; "It can be whatever you want it to be".